Published On: Jun 11 2013 12:43:07 AM CDTUpdated On: Jun 13 2014 01:00:00 AM CDT

 1986: Twin actresses Mary-Kate and Ashley Olsen, best known for starring on the sitcom "Full House," are born in Sherman Oaks, California.
 After debuting on "Full House" as infants, the Olsen Twins appeared together in a variety of TV, film and video projects throughout their child and teenage years and also launched their own clothing line.

 1983: Pioneer 10 becomes the first manmade object to leave the central Solar System when it passes beyond the orbit of Neptune, which was the furthest planet from the sun at the time.
 The robotic space probe, launched in March 1972, had earlier completed the first mission to the planet Jupiter.
 Communication was lost on Jan.
 23, 2003, due to power constraints, with the probe at a distance of 12 billion kilometers from Earth.

 1981: Actor Chris Evans, best known for his superhero roles as Johnny Storm/Human Torch in the "Fantastic Four" movies and as Steve Rogers/Captain America in two "Captain America" films and "Marvel's The Avengers," is born in Sudbury, Massachusetts.
-Evans has also appeared in movies such as "Not Another Teen Movie," "Push" and "Scott Pilgrim vs. the World."
+Evans has also appeared in movies such as "Not Another Teen Movie," "Push," "Scott Pilgrim vs. the World" and "Snowpiercer."

 1979: Actress Darla Hood, best known as the leading lady in the "Our Gang" series from 1935 to 1941, dies of heart failure at the age of 47 in North Hollywood, California.
 An autopsy later discovered that Hood had contracted acute hepatitis from a blood transfusion she had recently received during an appendectomy, leading to her death.